 before query parameter.
 Your initial request can omit this parameter to get the default first page.

-The response will contain a
+The response contains a

-The response will also contain a
+The response also contains a

 aftercursor arguments should not be confused with before and after in chronological time.
 Most paginated requests return the latest information (newest) as the first page sorted by newest (in chronological time) first.
 To get older information you would request pages